SaintDrei/svoc-app/README.md

 * Create BAT files for setup, init
 * Separate rendering of view dependent on filtering or first approval.
 * Optimize program by creating functions
+* Fix preparePivots() to scan for unmarked pivots by selecting recordid==matchid==recordid and recordid==matchid:
+    * Prepare Cluster Table
+    * check for records with matchid!=clusterid
+    * get the record with matchid==recordid
+    * tag as sibling and pass to pivots table
+* Create separate Second Approval Script to:
+    * Replace Approval writing
+    * Additional Checkbox to tag Errors  or autotag them based on changes

 ## Optional Features
 * Include dupe highlighting for QOL(Easier match spotting by glance)